- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 “We want every SAP customer to run simple with a world-class user experience,” said Bill McDermott CEO and member of the Executive Board of SAP.
 “Judging by the commercial success of SAP Fiori, it’s clear that our customers agree.
 Some customers and our user groups believe we shouldn’t charge for SAP Fiori.
 We listened to our customers, I agree with them and now SAP Fiori is included with SAP software.” – SAP News

 This has turned out to be false.
-First Run Simple was nothing more than a marketing construct as we covered in the article How Accurate Was SAP on Run Simple?
+First, Run Simple was a marketing construct, as we covered in the article How Accurate Was SAP on Run Simple?
 Furthermore, SAP did not merely “listen to customers.”
-Why customers that were paying 22% support being asked to pay for a UI that simply replaced the SAPGUI?
+Why were customers paying 22% support being asked to pay for a UI that replaced the SAPGUI?
 What vendor charges for its UI separately?
 Is SAP selling a fully integrated application or various pieces of an application?